On the Origin of Earth's Water

 From studies of the composition of our water it seems the Earth’s water can’t have come exclusively from comets and asteroids, so there must be another factor in play.
 According to an article in Nature science journal, “Measurements of the chemical composition of Moon rocks suggest that Earth was born with its water already present, rather than having the precious liquid delivered several hundred million years later” (Cowen 2013).

 One thing that is helping to source the Earth’s water is chemical isotope analysis.
-Some water is made up of oxygen and hydrogen (the common H2O we know and love), but some is made of a heavier isotope of hydrogen called deuterium.
+Some water is made up of oxygen and "normal" hydrogen (the common H2O we know and love), but some is made of a heavier isotope of hydrogen called deuterium.
 It can be thought of as something like a ‘chemical fingerprint.’
 In studying the isotopic ratio of each in rock samples from the Earth and the moon, it appears there must be a common source for each body (Cowen 2013).

 However, it seems not all of Earth’s water was delivered by comets and/or asteroids.
 A team of researchers studying the isotopic content of rocks specifically located in Baffin Island, Canada have discovered evidence supporting the idea of Earth having “native water”—water not delivered by comets or asteroids, but here since its formation.
 The rocks the team studied were sourced “directly from the mantle, and were not been affected by material from the crust.
 In them, the researchers found glass crystals that have trapped small droplets of water” (Carpineti 2015).
 By studying the water contained within the glass crystals, the researchers discovered that it was of the same composition as Earth’s water today.
 So how did it survive during the solar system’s chaotic formation?
 Why was it not scorched off with the rest?